UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 - USD/KP3R
 - CREAM/USD
 - USD/CREAM
-- LPOOL/USD
-- USD/LPOOL
 - CHAIN/USD
 - USD/CHAIN
-- SAND/USD
+- ERN/USD
-- USD/SAND
+- USD/ERN

-The canonical identifiers should be `BANDUSD`, `USDBAND`, `SDTUSD`, `USDSDT`, `KP3RUSD`, `USDKP3R`, `CREAMUSD`, `USDCREAM`, `LPOOLUSD`, `USDLPOOL`, `CHAINUSD`, `USDCHAIN`, `SANDUSD` and `USDSAND`.
+The canonical identifiers should be `BANDUSD`, `USDBAND`, `SDTUSD`, `USDSDT`, `KP3RUSD`, `USDKP3R`, `CREAMUSD`, `USDCREAM`, `CHAINUSD`, `USDCHAIN`, `ERNUSD` and `USDERN`.

 # MOTIVATION

-1. What are the financial positions enabled by adding these price identifiers that do not already exist?

-- These price identifiers allow the use of the base currencies as collateral for minting synthetics or call options.
-See also [the related collateral UMIP](https://github.com/UMAprotocol/UMIPs/blob/7f3205e3bf634f42f15bfc812bd3a09bf87ddddb/UMIPs/omnibus-3-collateral.md).
+These price identifiers would allow the above currencies to be used for the creation of synths using currencies.
+These tokens were proposed to be used as collateral in UMIP #96.
+Examples of synths that could be created using these currencies would be yield dollars or covered call options.

-2. Please provide an example of a person interacting with a contract that uses these price identifiers.

-- Any of the base currencies could be used to mint yield dollars or other synthetics, and liquidators could identify undercollateralized positions by comparing the USD value of the synthetic to the value of the locked collateral.
-- Base currency call options could be minted and paid out based on the USD price of the base currency at expiry.
-- KPI options tied to the price of the base currency could be minted, with a payout increasing as the base currency price increases.
+Proactively approving these price identifiers will make it easier for development teams and protocol treasuries to create new products using these ERC20 tokens and their price identifiers.

 # RATIONALE